hietakangas-laboratory/LAM/README.md

-# Longitudinal Analysis of Midgut
+# Linear Analysis of Midgut
-### ---------------LAM v1.0---------------
+### ---------------LAM---------------

-Longitudinal Analysis of Midgut (LAM) is a tool for reducing the dimensionality of microscopy image–obtained data, and for subsequent quantification of variables and feature counts while preserving regional context.
+Linear Analysis of Midgut (LAM) is a tool for reducing the dimensionality of microscopy image–obtained data, and for subsequent quantification of variables and feature counts while preserving regional context.
 LAM’s intended use is to analyze whole Drosophila melanogaster midguts or their sub-regions for